EdgarMartinez26/EdgarMartinez26/README.md

 # 👋 Hello, I'm Edgar Martinez — Frontend Engineer | Design Enthusiast | Synth Explorer

 I'm a USA-based Frontend Software Engineer passionate about crafting elegant, performant, and accessible web experiences.
-I thrive at the intersection of design and engineering, combining code and creativity to bring interfaces to life.
+I thrive at the intersection of design and engineering, combining clean code with creativity to bring interfaces to life.

 Whether I’m reverse-engineering Bootstrap templates for fun or experimenting with sound design in modular synths, I’m constantly exploring the creative edges of technology.
 I believe in clean code, beautiful UX, and pushing the limits of what the browser can do.